Syrian Democratic Council: 2018: General and Executive Councils

 On 6 September 2018, SDC held a meeting of local councils and autonomous administration departments in north and east Syria at the headquarters of SDC in Ain Issa town, with the participation of Amina Omar, co-chair of SDC, the heads of the civil councils in North Syria and the dignitaries of the Arab tribes, to form an autonomous administration of north and east of Syria on the basis of the decision taken at the third conference of the SDC held on 16 July 2018.
 During the meeting, the 70-member General Council for Autonomous Administration of North, East Syria was formed as follows: 49 members of the legislative councils in the areas of Autonomous Administration and civil councils, and 21 members of the technocrats agreed upon through the preparatory committee and discuss other departments.
 Mrs. Siham Qariou (Syriac) and Mr. Farid Atti (Kurd) were elected to the joint presidency of the General Council for the Democratic Autonomous Administration of North and East Syria, also were elected five members of General Office of the council.
 Mrs. Berivan Khaled (Khalid) and Abdul Hamid al-Mahbash were elected co-chairmen of Executive Body.

 In the meeting held on 3 October 2018, the Executive Council was created, with the election of co-chairs of nine ministries.

 On 21 October, the first meeting of the General Council was held, at which a legal committee of three people was created, whose tasks is to determine laws, concepts and proposals from committees, departments and offices, in addition to studying the laws issued by the council.
 At the meeting it was decided to hold meetings of the Council twice a month.

 Involvement in negotiations on Syria

-While the Syrian Democratic Council stressed their desire to participate in the Geneva and Astana talks, they were excluded from both due to Turkish veto.
+While the Syrian Democratic Council stressed its desire to participate in the Geneva and Astana talks, it was excluded from both due to a Turkish veto.

-Effective 31 January 2018, the SDC is registered in the US as a "foreign political party" under the Foreign Agents Registration Act.
+Effective 31 January 2018, the SDC was registered in the US as a "foreign political party" under the Foreign Agents Registration Act.

-On the Geneva talks, SDC member Bassam Ishak stated:As for Iran, Russia, and the Syrian regime, they want the regime to regain control over the territories east of the Euphrates river, and therefore they reject the DAA project and do not want its participation.
+Regarding the Geneva talks, SDC member Bassam Ishak stated:As for Iran, Russia, and the Syrian regime, they wanted the regime to regain control over the territories east of the Euphrates River, and therefore they rejected the DAA project and did not want its participation.

-Ilham Ehmed, President of the SDC's Executive Council, has said: AANES seeks to provide a miniature model that present the whole of Syria...What has been achieved in northeastern Syria takes precedence over the Geneva negotiations, because the talks are taking place with Syrians and not between representatives of external parties.
+Ilham Ehmed, President of the SDC's Executive Council, said: AANES sought to provide a miniature model that presented the whole of Syria...What had been achieved in northeastern Syria took precedence over the Geneva negotiations, because the talks were taking place with Syrians and not between representatives of external parties.